CLICK TO SHOP OUR BLACK FRIDAY SALE!

 For many women, this is the hardest conversation of all.
 Dismissal, confusion, or outdated information are still common.
 We do have a blog post that talks about this in more depth — but here are a few tips:

-1. Go in prepared: Track symptoms, timelines, and what you have already tried.
-Clear data makes it harder to be brushed off and keeps the conversation focused.
+1. Go in prepared: Track your experiences, timelines, and what you have already tried.
+Clear information makes it harder to be brushed off and keeps the conversation focused.

-2. Use specific language: Instead of “I don’t feel right,” say “I have sleep disruption, vaginal dryness, anxiety, and joint pain that started during perimenopause.”
-Specific symptoms signal clinical relevance.
+2. Use specific language: Instead of "I don't feel right," say "I have sleep disruption, vaginal dryness, anxiety, and joint pain that started during perimenopause."
+Specific detail signals clinical relevance.

 3. Ask direct questions: Ask about hormone therapy, non-hormonal options, vaginal estrogen, lifestyle interventions, and testing.
 You are allowed to ask for explanations and evidence.

-4. Know when to push back: If symptoms are minimized or attributed solely to stress or aging, it is appropriate to ask for a second opinion or referral.
+4. Know when to push back: If what you're experiencing is minimized or attributed solely to stress or aging, it is appropriate to ask for a second opinion or referral.
 You deserve informed care.

 5. Remember that you are the expert on your body: Doctors bring medical training.
 You bring lived experience.
 The best care happens when both are respected.

-Or it might mean stepping into a space where menopause is talked about openly, intelligently, and without shame.
-Inside our private Sexy Sassy Sisterhood, women share experiences, science, strategies, and support so no one has to piece this together alone.
+No one should have to piece this together alone.
+Inside our Sexy Sassy Sisterhood, women share experiences, ask questions, and show up for each other through every phase of the journey.
 Because menopause is not a failure of your body.
-It is a transition that deserves better tools, better information, and better community.
+It is a transition that deserves better conversations, better information, and better community.